crsl4/phylogenetics-class/syllabus.md

 ## Format of the class

 The classes will be a combination of lectures and participative in-class exercises and discussions.
-Each student is expected to bring to class a dataset that they would like to analyze and homework will involve students applying the material covered in lecture on their respective datasets.
+Each student is expected to find a dataset that they would like to analyze and homework will involve students applying the material covered in lecture on their respective datasets.
 There will not be any graded homeworks.

 By the end of the semester, we will change the format of the class into active literature discussions where we will do a jigsaw activity: the class will be divided in groups and each group will read a paper ahead of class.
 During class, we will begin with 15 minutes in breakout rooms where each group will prepare a 10-minute presentation of their paper to present to the whole class.